minprog/webapps/projects/1 blog/content.md

 ## Requirements

-Alright, now it's time to make your website your own.
-Design a personal webpage about yourself, one of your interests, or any other topic of your choice.
-The subject matter, look and feel, and design of the site are entirely up to you, subject to the following requirements:
+Based on your earlier "Homepage" project, create a Jekyll-based website for yourself or some other topic of choice.
+Again, the subject matter, look and feel, and design of the site are entirely up to you, subject to the following requirements:

-* Your website must contain at least four different `.html` pages, and it should be possible to get from any page on your website to any other page by following one or more hyperlinks.
+* Your website must contain at least four different pages, and it should be possible to get from any page on your website to any other page by following one or more hyperlinks.
+* Your website's content (pages and posts) must be written in Markdown.
+* Your website must contain at least two different layouts, which must be written in HTML.
+* Your website's homepage's layout must include a list of the blog posts from the `_posts` directory.
-* Your website must include at least one list (ordered or unordered), at least one table, and at least one image.
+* Your website's layouts must be based on at least one "include" file.
 * Your website must have at least one stylesheet file.
 * Your stylesheet(s) must use at least five different CSS properties, and at least five different types of CSS selectors.
 You must use the `#id` selector